satnet-project/generic-client/docs/structureClient.rst

 |               |                          | flush                  |
 +---------------+--------------------------+------------------------+

-The WriteStream class create the queue needed
+The WriteStream class create the queue needs for the console text.

 .. py:function:: __init__(self)

+    Class initialization.
+Create the queue required for this class.

 .. py:function:: write(self)

+    Collect the text and adds it to the queue created.

 .. py:function:: flush(self)

+    Not docummented.

 +---------------+--------------------------+------------------------+
 | Module        | Class                    | Methods                |